FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 3. Click "Create a New Rosject", in the ROS Distro drop down, select `ROS2 Humble`.
 4. Name the project "lab0" and create the project.

-***
-### Deliverables for this lab are:
-_(Due next Tuesday)_ Place these in the [deliverables section at the bottom of this page](#deliverables) so that it is easy for the grader to find.
-1. The folder of a ROS package that contains a publisher and a subscriber
-2. List 5 questions you have about ROS following the tutorial, answers you have and things you still don't get
-3. Feedback on the bootcamp: What was easy and what was difficult to understand?

-***
 The lab today is based on the tutorials on the official [ROS 2 website](https://docs.ros.org/en/humble/index.html).
 ROS tutorials are generally good, and the community is very friendly.
 However, when I first started learning ROS, I found the tutorials a bit hard to understand.
 Therefore, I added some of my own sauce to the tutorial and hopefully this will help you understand it a bit better.
 Please ask freely if you run into any questions, you should never be alone facing ROS problems.

 ### Source the environment